Bone infection - discharge

 At home, follow the health care provider's instructions on self-care and how to treat the infection.
 Use the information below as a reminder.

 If you or your child was in the hospital, the surgeon may have removed some infection from your bones or drained an abscess.

-While you or your child is on antibiotics, the provider may order blood tests to check for signs of toxicity from the medicine.
+While you or your child is on antibiotics, the provider may order blood tests to check that the dose of antibiotic is ideal.